-It is integral to us that Gessnerallee is not just a place for enthusiasts, but a place for everyone - or at least many.
-That is why we are constantly working on measures to make the program more accessible to a wide public.
+It is important to us that the Gessnerallee is not just a place for enthusiasts, but a place for everyone - or at least many.
+That is why we are constantly working on measures to make the program more accessible to a wide range of people.
 We understand accessibility on different levels.
-On one hand, we strive to operate as barrier-free as possible.
-On the other hand, we also try to make the house more accessible for families and across language and generations.
+On the one hand, we strive to operate as barrier-free as possible.
+On the other hand, we also try to make the house more accessible for families and across language and generation boundaries.
 All measures are listed below.
-On the individual production pages, the respective measures are also noted with icons.
+On the pages of the events, the respective measures are also noted with icons.
 We will inform you about new measures here.
 If you notice something, please send us your input by mail to: email@example.com or by phone +41 44 225 81 10.
-Anyone who is dependent on a specific seat due to mobility restrictions or other visible or non-visible disabilities, but this is no longer available online, please contact firstname.lastname@example.org or Tel. +41 44 225 81 11 and we will try to find a solution.
+If you need a specific seat, please contact firstname.lastname@example.org or phone +41 44 225 81 11.
+We will find a suitable seat.

 Wheelchair Accessible Rooms

 The house has 3 wheelchair accessible restrooms.
 Our performances are wheelchair accessible unless otherwise noted.
-We are glad to assist people in wheelchairs or with walking disabilities in reserving appropriate seating.
+We are happy to assist people in wheelchairs or with walking disabilities in reserving a suitable seat.
 We appreciate an email in advance to: email@example.com